-Several courses in the program may be articulated through local and/or Tech Prep agreements with area school districts.
+Several courses in the program may be articulated through local agreements with area school districts.
 Students can earn college credit toward this program while still in high School.
 For more information, contact your high school Tech Prep coordinator or the program director.

-Semester I

-CETT 1321 Electronic Fabrication

-CETT 1331 Programming for Discrete Electronic

-Devices

 ENGL 1301 Composition I

 MATH 1314 College Algebra

-Elective Math or Life & Physical Science W/Lab from
+Elective Social & Behavioral Science or American

+History or Government/Political Science

-the AAS General Education Course List
+from the AAS General Education Course

+List

 Students may enroll in MATH 2312 and 2413 (Calculus)